brilovescoding/adventure-game-apcsa-fall2024/README.md

 # CGPS Adventure Game

 ## Project 2: Representing our Character

+### Task 1: Draw our Character
+Add a toString() method to Character that will display what the character will look like on an open, grid-like world.
+This is likely going to just be an emoji, so this is an easy task and is just practice for what comes after.

+Additionally, do all of your work in a branch named after your first name last initial and task.
+For instance, my branch will be **aubreys2-1**.

-### Task 1: Writing a Character displayInventory() method
+### Task 2: Writing a Character displayInventory() method
 In the Character class, alter the constructor method to give a Player a default set of equipment.
 Use the constructors of all of your classmates in this owrk.

+Then, in the Character class, write a method called displayCharacter() to display the current character's gear in an organized way.

-Additionally, do all of your work in a branch named after your first initial and last name.
-For instance, my branch will be **aschott**.
+Additionally, do all of your work in a branch named after your first name last initial and task.
+For instance, my branch will be **aubreys2-2**.

-## Project 1, Part 2

-Write the classes for the portion of the Adventure Game to which you were assigned.
-Complete the following objectives:

-- Write getters and setters for all instance variables you have included

-- Write a constructor that sets all the instance variables that need to be set for your given class.
-Keep in mind the difference between set instance variables (set from outside the class) and computed instance variables (ones that will be calculated within your class)

-- Write six methods that calculate the stat modifiers based on the instance variables.
-They should return integers that are positive or negative based on the stat modification.
-The stat modification must not be higher or lower than 2 or -2 for each stat.

-- getStrMod()

-- getDexMod()

-- getConMod()

-- getIntMod()

-- getWisMod()

-- getChaMod()

-You do not need to modify every type - some of them can just simply return zero.
-But you must have all of them.